raelpha/ratp/README.md

 <p>The aforementionned files can be made out of <a href="https://data.iledefrance-mobilites.fr/pages/home/">IDFM</a> ressources using <a href=" www.qgis.org">QGIS</a>, or handmade with ETL tools such as Pentaho or Alteryx.</p>

 <p>The system will automatically compute the connecting stations based on their names.
-Three singletons are bulid at startup onto these files and will store all the dynamic objects shared by the agents and their algorithms.</p>
+Three singletons are build at startup onto these files and will store all the dynamic objects shared by the agents and their algorithms.</p>

 <p>As little information as possible is <i>hardcoded</i> so you may adapt this simulation to your favorite transit system as long as the data is on these input files with little code adjustment.</p>